 National E-learning package

-Practitioners will find the e-learning package available on the NHS Healthchecks website covers a comprehensive overview of the programme and we recommend that this is completed prior to or soon after attending the refresher training.
-There are 11 short video’s that range in duration from 1-5mins.
-Practitioners can select aspects of the e-learning package that they feel they need upskilling on.
+Before you deliver the NHS Healthcheck programme we recommend that you complete the e-learning package which is available on the NHS Healthchecks website.
+There are 11 short video’s that range in length from 1-5mins.
+Select aspects of the e-learning package you feel you need upskilling on.
 To access the programme click below. http://www.e-lfh.org.uk/programmes/nhs-health-check/open-access-sessions/

 Making Every Contact Count (MECC) Training

-Making Every Contact Count training is a package that is very helpful to practitioners delivering the NHS Healthcheck programme and is also helpful for all Primary Care workforces.
-Participants will develop skills in having very brief healthy conversations, that can be delivered within the time constraints of the NHS Healthcheck intervention.
+Making Every Contact Count training is a package that is very helpful to deliver the NHS Healthcheck programme and is also helpful for all Primary Care workforces.
+You will develop skills in having very brief healthy conversations, that can be delivered within the time limits of the NHS Healthcheck intervention.